 We will always have a container of water beside the fire to put it out and deal with burns.
 The flames of the fire should never reach higher than the knee and whilst the fire is lit, the children will be engaged in activities elsewhere.
-The fire will be allowed to burn down as much as possible before being extinguished.
-The fire will be extinguished carefully and slowly with water at the end of session.
+The fire will be allow to burn down as much as possible before being extinguished.
+The fire will be extinguish the fire carefully and slowly with water at the end of session.